thomasaull/RestApiProfile/README.md

 Because you’re not authenticated yet.
 To disable authentication, go to /site/templates/api/Router.php and in the function *handle* set the variable $authActive to false for now.

-If you run the same Request again, you’ll get the following:
+If you run the same Request again, you’ll get the following
 ```
 {
   "user": "guest"